ApprenticeAI/frapy/docs/topics/spider-middleware.rst

         .. note:: When implementing this method in your spider middleware, you should always return an iterable (that follows the input one) and not consume all ``start_requests`` iterator because it can be very large (or even unbounded) and cause a memory overflow.
-The Scrapy engine is designed to pull start requests while it has capacity to process them, so the start requests iterator can be effectively endless where there is some other condition for stopping the spider
+The Frapy engine is designed to pull start requests while it has capacity to process them, so the start requests iterator can be effectively endless where there is some other condition for stopping the spider